I am past scorching; not easily can’st thou scorch a scar.”Herman Melville, Moby-Dick or, the Whale

 Why Use High-speed Steel?

-The next question in our Gentle Reader’s minds, no doubt, is “what are the properties of high-speed steel and what difficulties can a chisel made from this special steel help me overcome?”
-Let’s answer these questions below.
+The next question in Gentle Reader’s mind, no doubt, is “what are the properties of high-speed steel and what difficulties can a chisel made from this special steel help me overcome?”

 Toughness and Shock Resistance